fledra/fledra.dev/content/en/projects/kukka.md

 ---
-title: "kukka"
-description: "When visual beauty mixes with the musical one"
+date: '2019-08-19'
+draft: true
 ---

-just a placeholder.
+# kukka

+When visual beauty mixes with the musical one